Fort Recovery Historic Building Plaques

 Scroll down for information on 39 historic buildings in Fort Recovery.
 The Historic Building Plaque project is a joint effort by Project Recovery and the Fort Recovery Historical Society.
 After having plaques on 3 buildings for a number of years, a total of 39 plaques were created and placed on historic buildings in 2025.

-The QR codes on the plaques and "More Building History" documents were created by Cora Pearson, as part of her 2026 Girl Scout Gold Award requirements.
+The QR codes on the plaques and "More Building History" documents were created by Cora Pearson, as part of her 2026 Girl Scout Gold Award "History In the Making”.

-Content for both the plaques and the additional building history is from Fort Recovery Businesses Then Now: 225 Years of Adventure! by Helen LeFevre (2016).
+Content for both the plaques and the "More Building History" is from Fort Recovery Businesses Then Now: 225 Years of Adventure! by Helen LeFevre (2016).

 100 East Boundary Street, 1928